 Patient and Visitor Guide

-Thank you for choosing the University of Michigan Comprehensive Cancer Center.
+Thank you for choosing the University of Michigan Rogel Cancer Center.
 Whether you are coming to the cancer center for your first appointment, are newly diagnosed or are undergoing treatment, we have designed the cancer center with you -- the patient -- in mind.
 We know that what you're going through is not easy.
 You have a lot of questions, and we're here to answer them.

 We have taken care of thousands of patients who have made the cancer journey.
 We understand that the possibility of cancer is stressful, a diagnosis of cancer is frightening and selecting the right course of treatment seems like an urgent decision that must be made immediately.